sagemath/trac_to_gh/Issue 3741.md

 # Issue 3741: notebook -- the files for the revision history of a worksheet *do* get published

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3741

 Original creator: was